MadStu/connect-4-plus/README.md

 - __Cheat Code__

   - The game includes a cheat code (88) which may give a hint to the player of the next column to try.
-  - If Hal hasn't found a potentially winning pattern the player is instead shown a message that cheaters never prosper.
+  - If Hal hasn't found a potentially winning pattern the player is instead shown a message that cheats never prosper.
   - There is a penalty for using the cheat code in terms of lost points.

 ![Cheat Message](https://github.com/MadStu/connect-4/raw/main/assets/images/cheat-message.png)